adrianonciu/openwave-app/PROJECT_MAP.md

 7. Add real audio playback

 ## Important rule

 Do not create alternative project structures.

-Do not create folders like:
+Do NOT create:

-- mobile/
+mobile/
-- frontend/
+frontend/
-- app/
+client/

 Use only:

-- backend/
+backend/
-- flutter_app/
+flutter_app/
-- docs/
+docs/